Applying to Compete in the 2015 Badwater® 135

 Step 4: Confirmed entrants in the race will have their name and essential biographical information posted on the race website.
 Complete application forms and/or contact info for any or all athletes may be made available to the media or race sponsors, but will not be made available to the public or posted to the website.

-- Approximately 100 applicants will be invited to compete and it is anticipated that a field of approximately 95 athletes will actually begin the race in 2014.
+- Approximately 100 applicants will be invited to compete and it is anticipated that a field of approximately 95 athletes will actually begin the race.

 - All Applicants are encouraged to take the application process seriously and compose an extensive, detailed, and accurate application.
 Simply put, the applicants with the best applications (in terms of their athletic background, demonstrable commitment to sportsmanship, and in terms of their answers to questions posed on the application) will have the greatest chance of being selected to enter the race.
 Applications should be written as if the reader has never heard of the applicant and has no prior knowledge of the entrant or any of the events in which he/she has participated, including the Badwater Ultramarathon.
 Acronyms and initials should not be used when listing events and such; please type out the full name of any event, person, or place mentioned in the application.
 Keep in mind that the five different committee members will review the applications and will have varying levels of direct awareness or personal knowledge of the applicants and the events mentioned in the applications.

 - In preparing your application, keep in mind the standard reasons that generally lead to some applicants not being invited: